hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 That seems to have fixed it.

 [19:38:06](#BCgg0vh5VUyuk_EC-RE2ffC9fcXlN0K4dQuj3JvtWME) <hiiamboris (NOT THIS ONE)>:
-Never believe when they say Reboot, unless it's a driver Ì†ΩÌ∏â
+Never believe when they say Reboot, unless it's a driver üòâ

 [19:38:22](#L-hkT5DFK2IRDvFDZaU_Mi3MIJ38EN0Sv6bWxIJPunM) <greggirwin (Gregg Irwin)>:
 Agreed.